 OKLAHOMA PSILOCYBIN THERAPY

-On March 16, 2022, HB 2421 was introduced and referred to the Health committee.
-The Psilocybin Data Act provides for research and clinical studies of psilocybin and psilocybin-assisted therapy.
-The act provides a framework for research to discover innovative methods to optimize the public health benefits of psilocybin.
+On March 16, 2022, HB 2421 was introduced and sent to the health committee.
+The Psilocybin Data Act aims to support research and clinical studies on psilocybin and psilocybin-assisted therapy.
+The act outlines a structure for research to explore new ways to maximize the public health benefits of psilocybin.

 RHODE ISLAND PSILOCYBIN THERAPY

-On March 2, 2022, HB7715 was introduced proposing to decriminalizing possession of psilocybin.
-Additionally, HB7715 would allow “a practitioner in good faith and in the course of his or her professional practice” to “prescribe and dispense psilocybin as a therapeutic.”
-And the Director of Health would be empowered to promulgate necessary rules and regulations to allow practitioners to prescribe psilocybin as a therapeutic in accordance with this bill.
+On March 2, 2022, HB7715 was introduced with the aim of decriminalizing possession of psilocybin.
+Additionally, the bill would permit “a practitioner in good faith and in the course of his or her professional practice” to “prescribe and dispense psilocybin as a therapeutic.”
+The Director of Health would also be authorized to create rules and regulations to enable practitioners to prescribe psilocybin for therapeutic use in line with this bill.

 UTAH PSYCHEDELIC THERAPY

-On March 22, 2022, Utah Governor signed 64 bills into law, including HB167, which created the Mental Illness Psychotherapy Drug Task Force.
-The passage of this bill does not legalize or decriminalize any psychedelic compounds for medical or recreational use, but will position state law makers to be able to thoughtfully reconsider the role of certain scheduled compounds in mental health treatment.
-The legislation requires the task force to provide a written report of their findings to the Utah State Legislature’s Health and Human Services Interim Committee by October 31, 2022.
+On March 22, 2022, the Utah Governor signed 64 bills into law, including HB167.
+This bill established the Mental Illness Psychotherapy Drug Task Force.
+While the bill does not legalize or decriminalize any psychedelic compounds for medical or recreational use, it does set the stage for state lawmakers to reevaluate the role of certain scheduled compounds in mental health treatment.
+The task force is required to submit a written report of their findings to the Utah State Legislature’s Health and Human Services Interim Committee by October 31, 2022.

 VIRGINIA PSILOCYBIN TREATMENT FOR END OF LIFE

-On January 11, 2023, HB 1513 was introduced, which would allow possession of psilocybin pursuant to a valid prescription by a health care practitioner in the course of professional practice for treatment of refractory depression or PTSD or to ameliorate end-of-life anxiety.
+On January 11, 2023, HB 1513 was introduced.
+The bill would permit possession of psilocybin with a valid prescription from a healthcare practitioner for the treatment of refractory depression, PTSD, or to reduce end-of-life anxiety.

 WASHINGTON PSILOCYBIN THERAPY

 As Oregon and Colorado begin delivering psilocybin assisted services in 2023 and 2024 respectively, there will be very few qualified psychedelic therapists and trained physicians to serve the tens of thousands of annual clients who are interested in or ideal candidates for treatment.
-In most cases, there will be more questions than answers, therapists and physicians who have taken psychedelic therapy and prescriber training will be best able to meet this new demand.
+Therapists and physicians who have taken psychedelic therapy and prescriber training will be best able to meet this new demand.
 You do not need to live in Oregon or Colorado to take this training or to offer psychedelic therapy services.
 With so few therapists and physicians who have had training and understand psychedelics, wherever you live, your expertise may be of value to those patients who will go to Colorado or Oregon for the treatment.